More than two million Muslims begin hajj pilgrimage

 Bandar Al-DANDANI, AFP/File

-After sunset, pilgrims head to Muzdalifah, half-way between Arafat and Mina, where they stay at least until midnight.

-They gather pebbles to perform the symbolic stoning of the devil on the eve of the Eid al-Adha feast, which marks the end of hajj.
+They gather pebbles to perform the symbolic stoning of the devil on the eve of the Eid al-Adha feast.

-This year's pilgrimage comes with the oil-flush kingdom witnessing unprecedented change, including an end to a ban on women driving.

-While rights campaigners have welcomed the reforms, they have also expressed alarm about a crackdown on dissent.

-Although the kingdom's young de facto leader, Crown Prince Mohammed bin Salman, has spearheaded the changes, religion remains a key force in Saudi Arabia.
+Although the kingdom's young de facto leader, Crown Prince Mohammed bin Salman, has spearheaded change in the kingdom, religion remains a key force in Saudi Arabia.

+The oil-flush kingdom ended its ban on women driving in June and has boosted female employment in a male-dominated society.

+But the reforms have been accompanied by a widening crackdown on dissent, with more than a dozen women's rights campaigners detained in recent weeks.
+Some have been released.